 2. Disclose the actual and potential impacts of climate-related risks and opportunities on the organization's businesses, strategy, and financial planning where such information is material.

-• Describe how the company defines materiality.
+• Describe how the Company defines materiality.

-• Describe the steps the company has taken to engage key constituencies on the climate risk and resiliency.
+• Describe the steps the Company has taken to engage key constituencies on the climate risk and resiliency.

 • Describe the companies plan to assess, reduce, or mitigate its greenhouse gas emissions in its operations or organizations.

-A. Describe the climate-related risks and opportunities the organization has identified over the short, medium, and long term by completing the chart below.
+A. Describe the climate-related risks the organization has identified over the short, medium, and long term by completing the chart below.

 • Define short, medium, and long-term, if different than 1-5y as short term,